trinodb/trino/presto-docs/src/main/sphinx/connector/oracle.rst

     SELECT * FROM oracle.web.clicks;

-Mapping data types between Presto and Oracle
+Mapping data types between Trino and Oracle
 --------------------------------------------

-Both Oracle and Presto have types that are not supported by the Oracle connector.
+Both Oracle and Trino have types that are not supported by the Oracle connector.
 The following sections explain their type mapping.

-Oracle to Presto type mapping
+Oracle to Trino type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Presto supports selecting Oracle database types.
-This table shows the Oracle to Presto data type mapping:
+Trino supports selecting Oracle database types.
+This table shows the Oracle to Trino data type mapping:

-.. list-table:: Oracle to Presto type mapping
+.. list-table:: Oracle to Trino type mapping
   :widths: 20, 20, 60
   :header-rows: 1

   * - Oracle database type
-    - Presto type
+    - Trino type
     - Notes
   * - ``NUMBER(p, s)``
     - ``DECIMAL(p, s)``